Assam Govt Job 2025 : Dibrugarh University Recruitment

-Applications are invited for recruitment of govt teaching job in Dibrugarh University Assam in 2025.
+Applications are invited for recruitment of govt technical job in Dibrugarh University Assam in 2025.

-Dibrugarh University Assam is inviting applications from eligible candidates for recruitment to the govt job of Assistant Professor on contract basis in the Department of History in 2025.
+Dibrugarh University Assam is inviting applications from eligible candidates for recruitment to the govt job of Junior Research Fellow under the CSIR-ASPIRE Project “Investigation of climate change in relation to Land use and Land Cover changes and consequent localized extreme events over North-East India” in the Department of Physics in 2025

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!